Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 *This post includes affiliate links.
 I earn a small commission on items purchased through my links.
 Merci!

 Do you have a favorite hotel that didn’t make the list?
-Comment below and share for other readers to check out and enjoy.
+Comment below and share so other readers can check it out and enjoy.

 My first visit in 2019 I stayed at Caron de Beaumarchais and truthfully I did not like it at all.
 I found the place to be not very clean and no matter how many time I asked that nobody enter my room the staff still entered my room while I was away.
 Also if you stay on the street side it can be quite noisy.
 I did love the area of the Marias but I would not stay there again.